Research

 Current Research

-My postdoctoral research at the Oden Institute with Gunnar Martinsson's group centers on randomized algorithms for low-rank matrix approximations.
+My postdoctoral research at the Oden Institute with Gunnar Martinsson's group centers on randomized algorithms for low-rank matrix and tensor approximation.

 Randomized Algorithms for Interpolative Decompositions